 About Me

 I am a long-time writer, designer, and director of interactive stories and other types of games and entertainments.
 I'm best known for co-creating such LucasArts classics as The Secret of Monkey Island and Day of the Tentacle, and for my tenure directing design and writing at Telltale Games.
-You may also have played one of the many children's games I wrote, or seen my recent work in voice-controlled audio experiences at Earplay.
+You may also have played one of the many children's games I wrote, or heard my work in voice-controlled audio experiences at Earplay.
 Humor is a strength, but not an exclusive one, I've done pieces with a more serious tone as well.
 I'm creatively fertile, technically inclined, and have experience building and managing groups.
 Here's a little history, in reverse chronological order:

 History